ANSSI-FR/sftp2misp/README.md

 Options
   - `-h, --help` to get help
   - `-c CONFIG, --config CONFIG` Specify `CONFIG` as an alternative configuration file to `./conf/config.yaml`
-  - `-n, --no-download ` If specified, bypass JSON MISP files download, and just import the local JSON MISP files into MISP instance
+  - `-n, --no-download ` Bypass JSON MISP files download, and just import the local JSON MISP files into MISP instance
-  - `-d, --delete-local-directory-content` If specified, erase the content of the `local_directory` before JSON MISP files are downloaded
+  - `-d, --delete-local-directory-content` Erase the content of the `local_directory` before JSON MISP files are downloaded
+  - `-q, --quiet` Reduce spam in logs by showing warnings only once

-When connecting to the SFTP server, if your private key has been generated with a password, you will need to enter it manually.
+When connecting to the SFTP server, if your private key is protected by a password, you shall enter it manually.